huggingface/transformers/README.md

 # If you used to have this line in pytorch-pretrained-bert:
 loss = model(input_ids, labels=labels)

-# Now just use this line in pytorch-transformers to extract the loss from the output tuple:
+# Now just use this line in transformers to extract the loss from the output tuple:
 outputs = model(input_ids, labels=labels)
 loss = outputs[0]

-# In pytorch-transformers you can also have access to the logits:
+# In transformers you can also have access to the logits:
 loss, logits = outputs[:2]

 # And even the attention weights if you configure the model to output them (and other outputs too, see the docstrings and documentation)